okebinda/base.webapp.reactjs/documentation/gitflow.md

 ## Testing a Feature on Dev

-Release tags should use semantic versioning, following the format: 'release-*.*.*'.
+Release tags should use semantic versioning, following the format: 'release-*.*.*' (major.minor.revision).

 ```ssh
 $ git checkout dev